vmware/open-vm-tools/README.md

 information" section of this document.

 ================================================================================
-Project build information:
+##Project build information:

-(*)Getting configure options & help:
+* Getting configure options & help:
 	If you are looking for help or additional settings for the building of this project the following configure command will display a list of help options:
 	"./configure --help"

-(*)Using configure:
+* Using configure:
 	When using configure in the steps below it is only necessary to call "./configure" once unless there was a problem after the first invocation.

-(*)Building Unix user-space programs:
+* Building Unix user-space programs:
-1) "./configure"
+1. autoreconf -i
+2. ./configure
-2) Run "make" to build Unix userland programs
+3. Run "make" to build Unix userland programs
-3) Run "make modules" to build kernel modules
+4. Run "make modules" to build kernel modules

-(*)Packaging:
+* Packaging:
 If you are interested in creating a Tools package, please see
 <https://sourceforge.net/apps/mediawiki/open-vm-tools/index.php?title=Packaging>
 for more information.

 ================================================================================
-Build suggestions:
+##Build suggestions:
 	Each Linux distribution puts binaries, libraries and development headers in different locations.
 This leads to having to setup different paths for the compiler and linker for the Automake system.
 Below is a list of known